Versions of Apple Mac OS X and macOS

 In 2001, Apple Inc. released the long-anticipated new generation of the operating system software for Mac desktop and laptop computers, called Mac OS X. The X is a Roman-style designation for version 10, since the previous version was Mac OS 9.
 Much of the user interface functioned the same, requiring little new training.
 But, under the hood, OS X is vastly different, and incompatible with all prior versions.

-As of version 10.12, Apple rebranded the operating system as macOS, although the major version number is still 10.
+As of version 10.12, Apple rebranded the operating system as macOS.
+The major version number remained at 10 until 2020.
+Since then, the annual upgrade increased the major version number.

 In the chart below, the Price column shows the retail price for a single copy, not considering bulk discounts and special offers (which all became moot when Apple decided to stop charging for OS X upgrades at all).
 The last column, Legacy Support, shows the name of software that was included with a given version of OS X to support backwards compatibility with the previous platform (see below footnote for more information).
 The rest of the columns are self-explanatory.